 Ramadan is an annual one-month opportunity.
 That said, many people in many countries around the world observe the holy month.

-And while the Ramadan rituals are observed by Muslims, many non-Muslims take the opportunity to buy oriental products like home decorations, dishes, beverages, and foods.
+And while the Ramadan rituals are observed by Muslims, many non-Muslims take the opportunity to buy oriental products like home decorations and of course the variety of nuts and Ramadan dishes and foods.

 That’s why investing in a marketing campaign can be very good for your store – if you do it right.